ndubuisi-ugwuja/nft-marketplace/README.md

 # Decentralized NFT Marketplace

-A fully functional NFT marketplace built on Ethereum where users can mint, buy, sell, and trade NFTs in a trustless and decentralized manner.
+A fully functional NFT marketplace built on Ethereum where users can buy, sell, and trade NFTs in a trustless and decentralized manner.

 ## 📋 Table of Contents